 Most people approach their training like a chore.
 They have to get in to the gym for one to two hours every Monday through Friday.
 10 sets of chest, 5 sets of shoulders, 5 sets of arms, and finish with 20 min on a bike that travels only to ThisSucksLand.
 This entire routine is mundane and often leads to only short term results or to completely abandon training.
 Lucky for you there is a different approach to achieving great strength and conditioning that will provide the spark your program may be lacking.

-Take your time working with
+Take your time working with single bells before attempting any double movements. |

 If you are like me then you probably played some type of sport growing up.
 When you were beginning you weren't thrust right into full game scenarios or into intense sport specific conditioning workouts.
 You first learned the basics of the sport and slowly added variance and more complex skills.
 Strength training is no different in this approach.
 You wouldn't ask a child to dribble and shoot like Steph Curry only a few months into learning how a ball bounces off the ground just like you can't ask someone who has just started strength training to perform a clean and press ladder with a 50 lb. kettlebell.
 A program must be built based on your fitness level, your ability to learn new skills and how efficiently you can perform them.